ray-project/ray/doc/source/raysgd/raysgd_pytorch.rst

     trainer.train(max_retries=N)

-During each ``train`` method, each parallel worker iterates through the dataset, synchronizing gradients and parameters at each batch.
+During each ``train`` method, each parallel worker iterates through the iterable, synchronizing gradients and parameters at each batch.
 These synchronization primitives can hang when one or more of the parallel workers becomes unresponsive (i.e., when a node is lost).
 To address this, we've implemented the following protocol.

   1. If any worker node is lost, Ray will mark the training task as complete (``ray.wait`` will return).
   2. Ray will throw ``RayActorException`` when fetching the result for any worker, so the Trainer class will call ``ray.get`` on the "finished" training task.